How To Get Rid Of Voles In Your Yard And Garden [2023]

 Voles

 Voles look like field mice.
 They are small rodents with round, compact bodies, short tails, ears that lie close to their bodies, and small eyes.
-They’re typically about 5-8 inches long and have large teeth meant to gnaw plant stems and roots.
+They’re typically about 5-8 inches long and have large teeth to gnaw plant stems and roots.

 Voles are known for their tendency to dig.
 They make tunnels in the soil and create golf ball-sized exit holes in existing mole tunnels.
 Voles eat plants.